Zhiro90/foobar2000-autometa/README.md

 * Spider Monkey Panel OR JScript Panel 3
 * **OS:** Windows 10 or 11 (Recommended for full Emoji support).
 * **Fonts:** Segoe UI Emoji, Segoe UI Symbol.

-## 📄 License

-This project is licensed under the MIT License - feel free to modify and share!

 ---
 *Made with 🤍 for the Foobar2000 community.*